Country

 COUNTRY OVERVIEW

 Although the number of new HIV infections has begun to decline, HIV prevalence in Namibia has stabilised at a high level and continues to burden the health care system, posing serious developmental challenges.
 Girls and young women are particularly affected by new infections.
-Physical health, prevention of early pregnancies and strengthening the role of women in the Namibian society are therefore key aspects of the National Development Plan.
+Physical health, prevention of early pregnancies and strengthening the role of women in the Namibian society are therefore key aspects of the country's National Development Plan.
 Sport encourages youth to adopt a healthier lifestyle, increases self-esteem and strengthens awareness of gender roles.